Omarabdelaal97/CR_Prototyping_Project/README.md

 # Description
 This project aims to utilize the Solar Radiation Analysis to preview how much will the sun affect the facade of the proposed design in a selected location throughout the year.

 As a result, architects and users will be able to preview the amount of solar radiation affecting the building based on its orientation, design, shading elements, and location.
+Users will be able to navigate the map and switch between each month of the year showing the amount of solar radiation on the buildings.

 # Importing Dependencies
 The code begins with importing necessary dependencies.
 These dependencies are modules or libraries that contain pre-built functions and components that we can use in our code.
 In this case, we are importing various components and functions from different libraries: